Skip to main content

 Inside that working directory, I maintain a 'memory' folder containing high-signal documents like architecture diagrams, requirements, and the roadmap.
 The agent uses this to ground its decisions.
 I treat the 'run_container.sh' script as the ignition key.
 It builds the image, starts the database, and drops me into an interactive session with the agent inside the container.

 This setup allows you to amplify your output.
 Instead of micromanaging code syntax, you manage the environment and the memory.
 You're no longer writing code; you're architecting the system that writes the code.
-This is how you move from simple prompting to true agentic development.
+This is how you move from simple prompting to true agentic development — a methodology that pairs naturally with software development automation for teams scaling engineering capacity without scaling headcount.

 The future belongs to those who can orchestrate these autonomous environments.
 It's time to stop treating AI as a plugin and start treating it as the platform.
 At Ability.ai, we help businesses build these kinds of agent-native architectures to scale their development capabilities.
 Let's start building your autonomous workforce.